-The balance of Mission Asset Activity was \$82.3 billion at June 30, 2020, an increase of \$7.0 billion (nine percent) from year-end 2019, which was primarily driven by higher Letters of Credit balances.
-Advance principal balances increased \$1.1 billion (two percent) from year-end 2019.
-The average balance of Advances for the three months ended June 30, 2020 increased \$13.5 billion compared to the same period of 2019 due to the Advance growth across our membership at the end of the first quarter as the financial markets reacted to the COVID-19 pandemic.
-Most of these Advances matured or prepaid in the second quarter of 2020, resulting in Advance balances comparable to those at year-end 2019.
+Average Advances for the nine months ended September 30, 2020 decreased only \$2.6 billion compared to the same period of 2019 as Advances spiked across our membership at the end of the first quarter as the financial markets reacted to the pandemic.
+Most of these Advances matured or prepaid by the end of the third quarter of 2020.
 Advance balances are often volatile due to members' ability to quickly, normally on the same day, increase or decrease their amount of Advances.
 We believe providing members flexibility in their funding levels helps support their asset-liability management needs and is a key benefit of membership.
-At June 30, 2020, 67 percent of members held Mission Asset Activity, which was relatively stable compared to prior periods.
+At September 30, 2020, 66 percent of members held Mission Asset Activity, which was relatively stable compared to prior periods.

-The MPP principal balance rose \$0.4 billion (four percent) from year-end 2019.
-During the first six months of 2020, we purchased \$2.1 billion of mortgage loans, while principal reductions totaled \$1.7 billion.
+The MPP principal balance fell \$0.6 billion (five percent) from year-end 2019.
+During the first nine months of 2020, we purchased \$2.4 billion of mortgage loans, while principal reductions of \$3.0 billion reflected the significant increase in mortgage loan refinance activity in 2020.

-Based on earnings in the first six months of 2020, we accrued \$20 million for the Affordable Housing Program (AHP) pool of funds to be available to members in 2021.
-In addition to the required AHP assessment, we continued our voluntary sponsorship of two other housing programs and announced one new voluntary housing program in April 2020.
-The two existing programs provide resources to pay for accessibility rehabilitation and emergency repairs for special needs and elderly homeowners and to help members aid their communities following natural disasters.
-The new program provides up to \$2 billion of zero percent interest rate Advances in response to the COVID-19 pandemic, as noted above.
+Based on earnings in the first nine months of 2020, we accrued \$27 million for the Affordable Housing Program (AHP) pool of funds to be available to members in 2021.
+In addition to the required AHP assessment, we provided voluntary sponsorship of three other housing programs.
+These programs provided funds to cover accessibility and emergency repairs for special needs and elderly homeowners, funds for the replacement or repair of homes damaged or destroyed by natural disasters within the Fifth District, and Advances at zero percent interest for COVID-19 related assistance.